TaniyaAnshu29/Project_Linkedin/README.md

 ## Installation & Setup

 ### Create a New Project
-->Install Node.js and npm on your system.
+->Install Node.js and npm on the system.
 -> Create React Project using Vite method npm create vite@latest clone-app --template react
 - clone-app (project name)